TheOceanCleanupAlgorithms/ADVECT/src/sourcefile_specifications.md

 | density | (p_id) | numeric | density of particle (kg m^-3) |
 | corey_shape_factor | (p_id) | numeric | Represents the shape of the particle.
 Defined as c/sqrt(a*b), where a, b, and c are the longest, intermediate, and shortest perpendicular dimensions of the particle. |
 | release_date | (p_id) | datetime (CF- or ISO-compliant) | timestamp at which particle enters simulation |

+Additional variables may be present.
+If they have dimensions `(p_id)`, they will be copied to the outputfile unchanged; otherwise they will be discarded.
+This feature can be useful to add additional silent information to particles, such as their country of origin.